Syntriax/Syntriax/README.md

 ## I'm a Unity Developer studying Computer Engineering
 I have interests in Game Development, Storytelling and Art in general.
 Developed many games using Unity and Desktop Applications for Windows since 2012.
+I usually put my code that I don't care too much about on Github, most of my codebase is over at my own git server.

 <br />